Insect morphology: Mouthparts

 The insect mouthparts consist of the maxilla, labium, and in some species, the mandibles.
-The labrum is a simple, fused sclerite, often called the upper lip, and moves longitudinally, which is hinged to the clypeus.
+The labrum is a simple, fused sclerite, often called the upper lip, and moves longitudinally.
+It is hinged to the clypeus.
 The mandibles (jaws) are a highly sclerotized pair of structures that move at right angles to the body, used for biting, chewing, and severing food.
 The maxillae are paired structures that can also move at right angles to the body and possess segmented palps.
-The labium (lower lip) is the fused structure that moves longitudinally and possesses a pair of segmented palps.
+The labium (lower lip) is the fused structure that moves longitudinally and has a pair of segmented palps.

-The mouthparts, along with the rest of the head, can be articulated in at least three different positions: prognathous, opisthognathous, and hypognathous.
-In species with prognathous articulation, the head is positioned vertically aligned with the body, such as species of Formicidae; while in a hypognathous type, the head is aligned horizontally adjacent to the body.
-An opisthognathous head is positioned diagonally, such as species of Blattodea and some Coleoptera.
+The mouthparts and rest of the head can be articulated in at least three different positions: prognathous, opisthognathous, and hypognathous.
+In species with prognathous articulation, the head is vertically aligned with the body, such as species of Formicidae; while in a hypognathous type, the head is aligned horizontally adjacent to the body.
+An opisthognathous head is positioned diagonally, such as in species of Blattodea and some Coleoptera.
 The mouthparts vary greatly between insects of different orders, but the two main functional groups are mandibulate and haustellate.
 Haustellate mouthparts are used for sucking liquids and can be further classified by the presence of stylets, which include piercing-sucking, sponging, and siphoning.
 The stylets are needle-like projections used to penetrate plant and animal tissues.
 The stylets and the feeding tube form the modified mandibles, maxilla, and hypopharynx.